-- 57. This indicator tracks students from the date they enter a higher education provider to their activity a year later.
+- 59. This indicator tracks students from the date they enter a higher education provider to their activity a year later.
 The continuation indicator is based on student activity on a census date one year and 14 days after their commencement date.
 Undergraduate students who qualify at undergraduate or postgraduate level on or before the census date or are still studying at higher education level at any provider on the census date are deemed to have continued.
-Postgraduate students who qualify at postgraduate level on or before the census date are deemed to have continued.
-All other students are deemed non-continuers. - 58.
+Postgraduate students who qualify at postgraduate level on or before the census date or are still studying at postgraduate level at any provider on the census date are deemed to have continued.
+All other students are deemed non-continuers. - 60.
 To align with the census date period of one year and 14 days, an entrant year cohort is defined based on those students starting courses between 18 July and the following 17 July.
-This allows the activity of all students in this cohort on their census date to be determined in the following data reporting period. - 59.
+This allows the activity of all students in this cohort on their census date to be determined in the following data reporting period. - 61.
 To be counted as continuing, the student must either have qualified or be recorded as actively studying on a higher education course in the relevant HESA or ILR datasets.
 Students who transfer to a provider that does not submit data to HESA or ILR will be counted as non-continuers.